studiokicobi/wednesday-the-raven/chapters/chapter-14.md

 “Rook, like the chess piece.”

 “Name: Rook.
-Location--where does he live?”
+Location—where does he live?”

 “The Park,” said Weisell.
 “He sleeps beneath the Broken Clock Tower.
 He searches for something he has lost.
 He has searched every day of every week of every month for nearly a year and still not found it.”